bridgesense/dotfiles/README.md

 ---
 Emacs has a huge performance advantage over Vi, although there is a time and place for every tool.
 This is a custom brewed configuration of Emacs with influences from YADR, complete with familiar Vim keybindings.
 Additionally, there is inline documentation with live hints for ease of discovery.
 After entering Emacs just hit the leader key "," to get started.
 Hit the leader key twice for a fuzzy command search.

-NOTE: You might install an up-to-date GUI version of Emacs to take advantage of all the features.
+NOTE: You might install an up-to-date GUI version of Emacs for better clipboard sharing.
 However, this setup file is compatible with the terminal version as well.
 The first startup may take some time to load the additional packages.

 ###To install this Emacs configuration without the rest of YADRLite: